sematext/docs/docs/guide/terraform-guide.md

 title: Sematext Terraform Guide
-description: Sematext Cloud supplies a Terraform Provider and Resources used to devop monitoring across all your systems, Apps, and services.
+description: Sematext Cloud supplies a Terraform Provider and Resources used to automate monitoring across all your systems, Apps, and services.

 You can now include Sematext Cloud as your go-to choice for fast deploy of visualization, APM, metrics and logging aspects within your cloud-as-code solutions using proven managed sub-components.

-Sematext is now a Terraform Verified Partner!
 You can access the Sematext Cloud Provider in the
 <a href="https://registry.terraform.io/providers/sematext/sematext/latest">Terraform Registry</a>

 <br>